TUM-DSE/doctor-cluster-config/docs/tum/README.md

 All servers in TUM have public ipv6/ipv4 addresses and dns record following the format:

-- `$hostname.dse.inf.tum.de` for the machine itself.
+- `$hostname.dse.in.tum.de` for the machine itself.
 - `$hostname-mgmt.dse.in.tum.de` for the IPMI/BMC interface.

-i.e. bill has the addresses `bill.dse.inf.tum.de` and `bill-mgmt.dse.inf.tum.de`.
+i.e. bill has the addresses `bill.dse.in.tum.de` and `bill-mgmt.dse.in.tum.de`.

 # Hosts